lwjglgamedev/lwjglbook-bookcontents-leg/chapter07/chapter7.md

 }
 ```

-In the fragment shader we must use those texture coordinates in order to set the pixel colours:
+In the fragment shader we must use the texture coordinates in order to set the pixel colours:

 ```glsl
 #version 330